Trends, challenges, and opportunities are constants in the programmatic advertising industry.

 - The growing buy-side practice of supply path optimization (SPO).

-$13.4 billion and to spend $6.7 billion specifically on CTV ads purchased programmatically.
+This year, advertisers are expected to increase their CTV ad spend in the US by 48% year over year to top $13.4 billion and to spend $6.7 billion specifically on CTV ads purchased programmatically.
 This is going to create a lot of paths to supply, and a lot of opportunities for streaming publishers to capture these ad budgets.
 Supply-path optimization is a topic and buy-side trend we are going to hear a lot more about over the next 12 months.

 I genuinely believe we are now at an inflection point where viewing habits across AVOD will drive parabolic growth in inventory liquidity.
 TV manufacturers are making it easier to discover AVOD apps and the consumer trend to engage with these free or inexpensive services will skyrocket this year.